February 28, 2022

 My dear friends in Christ,

-It is a joy for me to invite you to the Diocese of Worcester and to St. Joseph School in Webster, MA for the Worcester Catholic Women's Conference, 2022.
-I trust that you will find the conference to be a source of inspiration and a welcomed occasion to spend time with other women from all walks of life who are enthusiastically dedicated to the Catholic Church and to maturing in their faith and commitment to the Gospel of Jesus Christ.
+It is a joy for me to invite you to the Diocese of Worcester and to St. Joseph School in Webster, MA for the 2025 Worcester Catholic Women's Conference.
+The conference will offer you the privileged opportunity to learn more about your Catholic faith and the teachings, listen to the wisdom and testimonies of the conference speakers, partake in the Sacramental Life of the Church and enthusiastically spend time with women who are dedicated to the Catholic Church and who are eagerly committed to maturing in their faith and commitment to the Gospel of Jesus Christ and putting their faith into action.

 Sincerely yours in Christ,